IgrikXD/Easy-SDR/Useful info/How to work with SDR receivers on Linux.md

 ## What do we need for work?
 - SDR receiver (I will use [RTL-SDR.COM V3]);
 - Antenna for the range you are interested in (I will use [Antenna Mini-Whip (TH)]);
-- Computer with [Manjaro Linux] installed (preferably a laptop, will be less noise when receiving);
+- Computer with [Manjaro Linux] installed (preferably a laptop with battery power, will be less noise when receiving);
 - Internet connection (for downloading the required packages);

 ## Installing and configuring the required packages